underware-gg/underdark/README.md

 # Underdark

-Losing our mind in the Underdark, for the Dojo Game Jam #2
+Losing our mind in the Underdark, a generative, on-chain 3D skin-crawler for the Dojo Game Jam #2.

 ```
    __  __     __   __     _____     ______     ______